drgullin/icheck/README.md

     // class added to label if labelHover set to true
     labelHoverClass: 'hover',

+  // clicking a customized input label behaves as if the input itself were clicked
+  labelClick: true,

   // increase clickable area by given % (negative number to decrease)
   increaseArea: '',